 The Winners Embrace the Threats

 Nana Bule, CEO of Microsoft Denmark & Iceland and one of the keynote speakers, hit the nail on the head with a simple metric from a global study: Tech Pioneers are 50% more likely to win, Green Pioneers are 50% more likely to win – but Twin pioneers, who go full steam ahead on both agendas are 150% more likely to win in the marketplace we see today and onwards.
-Better data and analytical tools are a fantastic driver for optimisation, and the primary green driver is reduction of waste in the processes.
+Better data and analytical tools are fantastic drivers for optimisation, and the primary green driver is to reduce waste in the processes.
 The two forces are mutually reinforcing.

 Lars Sandahl Sørensen, Chief Executive Officer at DI – Confederation of Danish Industry, offered his perspective on these developments: The European Union alone is investing EUR 730 billion in green transformation and digitalisation.
 And from a global perspective, the numbers are even bigger.
 Many of the biggest investments and most aggressive companies pushing the Twin Transformation agenda are growing out of Asia, where not only the investments but also the access to data are plentiful.